sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/storage-module.md

   repeated bytes expect_checksums = 8;
   // redundancy_type can be ec or replica RedundancyType redundancy_type = 9;
-  // tags defines a list of tags which will be set to the object ResourceTags tags = 10 [(gogoproto.nullable) = false];
 }
 ```
 ### MsgDeleteObject